Reading Time: 3 minutes

 Selling is just one of many goals

 In order to explain to her that selling is a consequence, I told her to imagine a promotional poster with capital letters, saying her to buy immediately.
 Another example I gave were the calls made from call centers insisting on changing the cable TV contract.
-She confessed that she uses to escape saying that she has something inside the oven.
+She confessed that she uses to escape saying that she has something on the oven.
 “I swear it works”.

 Instead of that aggressive posture, I told her again about the cook she found in the supermarket.
 What if he teaches her a new recipe and constantly sends her new cooking techniques?
 In one way, he would be educating and adding value to her life.
 Even better: what if they became friends?
 Eventually, she would like him so much that she would buy his product, but she wouldn’t necessarily feel obligated to do that.